 Electron Microscopy Laboratory

-Microscopy provides images of the very small, down to the nanometer scale, and for analysis of molecular and elemental composition.
+Microscopy provides images of the very small, down to the nanometer scale, and allows analysis of molecular and elemental composition.
 The EML (Electron Microscopy Laboratory) offers the tools and technical expertise for research and training in microscopy with both light and electron microscopes.
-We maintain and operate three electron microscopes (two transmission and one scanning electron microscope), a confocal laser scanning microscope, and the ancillary equipment needed for the preparation of specimens for EM and other microscopy.
-Our multiple light microscopes encompass optics for bright-field, phase-contrast, differential-interference, and fluorescence imaging.
-Conventional electron diffraction at a range of camera lengths can be accomplished with the TEMs.
+We maintain and operate two scanning electron microscopes, a confocal laser scanning microscope, and the ancillary equipment needed for the preparation of specimens for EM and other microscopy.
+Our multiple light microscopes encompass optics for bright-field, phase-contrast, Nomarski differential-interference, polarizing, and fluorescence imaging.

 Users of the EML can opt for full technical services in microscopy, so that they are provided with whatever micrographs and analyses are needed for given specimens; or users can work independently on the EML’s microscopes and specimen-preparation equipment following appropriate training by the EML’s staff.
 Technical service is available for any microscopy-related tasks, such as specimen preparation, microscope operation, and photography.

-For more information contact Kelly Edwards, Electron Microscopy Lab Managerat 11 Murray Hall.
-Phone: 207.581.2566 Email: firstname.lastname@example.org.
+For more information contact Dr. Emma Perry, Electron Microscopy Lab Manager at 11 Murray Hall.
+Phone: 207.581.2566 Email: email@example.com.

 - Microscope operation—full operation of all electron and light microscopes.